kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ordinary web browsing, at minimal complexity.

-However, that does not mean that the prioritization scheme would forever be stuck to the three levels.
+However, that does not mean that the prioritization scheme would forever be stuck to the eight levels.
 The design provides extensibility.
-If deemed necessary, it would be possible to subdivide any of the three urgency levels that are currently defined.
+If deemed necessary, it would be possible to subdivide any of the eight urgency levels that are currently defined.
 Or, a graphical user-agent could send a `visible` parameter to indicate if the resource being requested is within the viewport.